How to Heal With Flowers?

-- If you suffer with menopausal symptoms, then rose water can be a great help in alleviating discomfort and sage powder mixed with water can help with hot flashes.
+- If you suffer from menopausal symptoms, then rose water can be a great help in alleviating discomfort and sage powder mixed with water can help with hot flashes.

-- Marigold flowers can be eaten to help fight against digestive infections while Lotus petals and stems treats insomnia, colds, sunstroke and fever.
+- Marigold flowers can be eaten to help fight against digestive infections while Lotus petals and stems treat insomnia, colds, sunstroke, and fever.

 What Do You Think?

 Edible Flowers Are a Life Saver for Many Diseases

 Releases Tension and Stress

 Sip in a Hot Tea or Chew Fresh Root

 Eat Fresh Organic Petals

 Helps Treatment of Cancer Tumors